 Can I move in early?

-The Office of Residential Services recognizes that specific individuals may need to be permitted to occupy their Greek housing rooms earlier than the scheduled check-in.
+The Office of Housing Services recognizes that specific individuals may need to be permitted to occupy their Greek housing rooms earlier than the scheduled check-in.
 Early arrival information will be available in mid-July.
 Early Arrival requests must be must be submitted by the first Friday in August.
-Residential Services will review your request and notify you by e-mail if your request has been approved.
+Housing Services will review your request and notify you by e-mail if your request has been approved.
 If so, you will be informed of the date, time, and check-in location that have been scheduled for your arrival.

 Can I see my room before moving in?

 Throughout the summer months, residential areas at Lehigh University are utilized for conference programs.
 Since rooms are in use, they are not available for viewing.
 You may view floor plans for your chapter house.

 What furniture will be in my room when I arrive and what do I need to bring for the room?

 A desk, desk chair, closet or wardrobe, and dresser are provided.
 A university provided bed frame and mattress are provided based on the information you provide on your Housing Contract.